 All creatives have what I call “isms.”
 These are idiosyncracies that naturally evolve or become apparent as one builds up a body of work.
 Each time we encounter a blank canvas, sheet of staff paper, or whatever medium with which we express ourselves, the goal is to create something new and different — not only from what we ourselves have done before, but what everyone else has created throughout history.
 It’s a daunting concept if you stop and think about it!
 In spite of our most valiant efforts to avoid them, our “isms” come through.
 For instance, I tend to rely on certain altered tones in my compositions (specifically raised 4ths and lowered 7ths) and also borrowed chords (that’s a music term, not a copyright infringement) when I want to tug a little harder on the heart strings or add more “zing” to a piece.
 I used to wince when some well-meaning musician would read through one of my works and say, “Oh, that sounds so much like you!”
 But, eventually I learned to embrace my “isms.”

 This self-awareness is the foundation for each new composition.
 Without completely changing direction, I veer a little to gain a different perspective while retaining a few Debra-isms from my own familiar toolbox.
 For instance, I recently wrote a vocal solo in French, which was a new language for me to explore.
-I like to score for instruments I’ve never tried before.
-My oratorio “A Family Portrait” includes hammered dulcimer, which required that I take a couple of lessons on the instrument in order to understand its limits and possibilities.
-I’m starting a new orchestration project of works by a Caribbean composer that will likely include guitar as well as some unique percussion instruments, and by next summer, I hope to be working on a concerto for Taiko drums with orchestra.
+I like to score for instruments I’ve never tried before; most recent ventures have been hammered dulcimer, classical guitar, and taiko drums.
 Then, there are instruments that continue to challenge me, so I keep coming back to them in order to become more proficient.
-I seek to add new colors to my palette, so I experiment with them until I understand their useful properties.
+I seek to add new color hues to my palette, so I experiment with them until I understand their useful properties.
 How will they blend or contrast with others already in my musical vocabulary?

 Piano is one of those challenging instruments, even though I play at an advanced level.
 I also play flute and sing, yet these are instruments for which I almost never struggle to compose.
 Piano just plain confounds me at times.
 So, when I have the time and energy to really get it right — I return to the piano again and again.
 I love its timbre, its articulation possibilities, and there are few instruments that can outdo it in terms of range.